lgblgblgb/xemu/README.md

 To be able to compile emulators for Windows, you must have a Linux (or probably other UNIX-like system) with suitable cross-compiler able to generate Windows binaries.
-You also need the SDL2 (at least 2.0.2, 2.0.4 is recommended!) stuffs installed, and arch/Makefile.win32 is possible modified for proper settings.
+You also need the SDL2 (at least 2.0.4) stuffs installed, and build/Makefile.win32 is possible modified for proper settings.
 You can also decide to try to build for win64.
 About the same applies to that architecture, however every mentioned `win32` should be replaced with `win64`.
 Also, you need the SDL2 for win64 in that case, also the development environemnt